-In 2016, the US Centers for Disease Control and Prevention (CDC) established the Antibiotic Resistance Laboratory Network (ARLN), comprised, in part of seven Public Health Laboratories placed strategically across the US to provide comprehensive laboratory capacity for a variety of AR pathogens with cutting-edge technologies that allow for faster detection to better inform outbreak response.
+In 2016, the US Centers for Disease Control and Prevention (CDC) established the Antibiotic Resistance Laboratory Network (ARLN), comprised, in part of seven public health laboratories placed strategically across the US to provide comprehensive laboratory capacity for a variety of AR pathogens with cutting-edge technologies that allow for faster detection to better inform outbreak response.
 Fellows selected for the ARLN Track are required to participate in an orientation session and two-week rotation at CDC prior to starting work at one of the seven ARLN laboratories.